ckjpdx/tiny-anthems/README.md

 - [x] Client can view their completed songs
 - [x] Client can download their songs
 - [x] Store questionnaire answers in a nested object inside their quiz
+- [ ] Two questionnaires: toggle quiz for either the client or for someone the client knows

 ##### Admin
 - [x] Display list of questionnaires
-- [x] Google Cloud Storage is used to store mp3 files
+- [x] Upload songs to Google Cloud Storage
 - [x] Database references saved song files as nested array in each quiz object
 - [x] Admin can delete songs from questionnaires (removes reference from database and song file from storage)
 - [x] Admin can sort pending questionnaires with collection queries